Pentagon Now Says 50 Troops — Not 34 — Suffered Brain Injuries In Iran Strike

 "TBI is a serious injury and one that cannot be taken lightly," William "Doc" Schmitz, national commander of the nonprofit veterans service organization, said in a statement last Friday.
 "TBI is known to cause depression, memory loss, severe headaches, dizziness and fatigue — all injuries that come with both short- and long-term effects."

-The White House has not yet commented publicly on the latest Pentagon numbers.
+The White House has not commented publicly on the latest Pentagon numbers.